 - provide care givers with ongoing supervision and continuing education

-People learn to serve as One-to-one Care Leaders by attending a see url Leader’s Training Course—a one-week leadership training conference that develops key skills and gets people excited about this caring ministry.
+People learn to serve as One-to-one Care Leaders by attending a buy modafinil online australia Leader’s Training Course—a one-week leadership training conference that develops key skills and gets people excited about this caring ministry.

 One-to-one Care Givers